 Waste water runs through a biological septic system, which consists of 3 compartments.
 The second compartment is filled with little balls, that kind of digest the solids.
 This already cleans the water for a big part.
 Coming out of the septic tank the water flows through a reed bed.
 After this the water is clean enough to use for irrigation, we pump it into our swales to water our fruit trees.

 Of course the septic system works better when the water that comes in is free of chemicals and other non-digestible stuff.
 Therefor we use ecological cleaning and washing products and we ask our guests to consider this too.

 Our swimming pool is a natural pool with pure water, and adds an extra natural paradise to PNL.
 An amazing place to unwind and relax.

 We are working on our own biological vegetable garden and orchard, it´s gets a bit bigger every year.
 If available we take the fruit and vegetables that we use for breakfast and the meals that we cook from our garden.

-We are connected to the grid for electricity, but use relatively little energy.
+We are connected to the grid for electricity, and have a few solarpanels for support.
+We use relatively little energy.
 All our lightbulbs are energy savers and lighting outside are mainly solar lamps.
 The only other electrical supply in the tents is a small fridge.

 Our toilets are normal flush toilets, and you can throw the toiletpaper in.
 Very convenient, but for the sake of our septic system and the small tubes we ask you to keep the amount of toilet paper as small as possible and don´t throw anything else in.